okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 #### Troubleshoot the OIN Submission Tester

 The OIN Submission Tester is a pre-installed app in your Okta Developer Edition org.
-This app is used during the testing phase of your OIN submission journey.
+This app is used during the testing phase of your submission journey in the OIN Wizard.
 If you have issues loading or accessing the OIN Submission Tester, review the following tips:

-* Ensure you're using a Google Chrome browser with the [Okta Browser Plugin installed](#oin-wizard-okta-browser-plugin-setup).
+* Ensure that you're using a Google Chrome browser with the [Okta Browser Plugin installed](#oin-wizard-okta-browser-plugin-setup).
 * Ensure that **Allow in Incognito** is enabled for the Okta Brower Plugin extension.
 * If you're using multiple Okta orgs, the OIN Submission Tester requires you to trust the current Okta Developer Edition org.
 * If you still can't load the OIN Submission Tester after you've checked all the [OIN Wizard test requirements](#oin-wizard-test-requirements), assign the **Password only** authentication policy to the OIN Submission Tester app.
-Use instructions in [OIN Wizard authentication policy for testing](#oin-wizard-authentication-policy-for-testing) on the OIN Submission Tester app.
+Use the instructions in [OIN Wizard authentication policy for testing](#oin-wizard-authentication-policy-for-testing) on the OIN Submission Tester app.
 * If you're using the OIN Submission Tester for the first time, click **Initialize Tester** to initialize the app.
 * If the OIN Submission Tester session expired, click **Refresh Tester session** for a new test session.